ABUBAKARSIDDIQPOONA786/Al-Driven-detection-mechanism-for-UPI-fraud-and-QR-code-tampering/README.md

-# 🛡️ AI-Powered UPI Fraud & QR Code Tampering Detection
+# 🛡️ Al Driven detection mechanism for UPI fraud and QR code tampering

 An intelligent Flask-based web app to detect potential UPI transaction fraud and digital QR code phishing using AI and Machine Learning.